 I believe we should write this into the constitution, for the first time making it explicit that the purpose of the Union is not just defence security, is not just trading relationships, but to pool and share our resources for the benefit of working people, the elderly, children and families, in all parts of the United Kingdom.”

 That all sounds very Utopian and socialist and well and good.
 Except we know what it actually means in practice for Scotland – money flowing out of the country to subsidise poor parts of England.
-And for better or worse, that prospect isn’t a big vote-winner for the No campaign.
+And whether for better or worse, that prospect isn’t a big vote-winner for the No campaign.

 It would be hard even for Scotland’s media, much of which still appears to worship Brown as some sort of god, to analyse his speech without banging into these whacking great elephants parked in the middle of the room.
 So they give it the most token coverage they can get away with and scuttle along to find something easier to spin or smear.

 If this site’s shown anything over the last couple of years, it’s that what the press doesn’t report is at least as important as what it does.
 Gordon Brown, still popular in Scotland and a political heavyweight by any reasonable definition, ought to be in the latter category.
 Ask yourself why he’s not.